zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 **Note:** Before version 1.12, the API ML provided an integration enabler based on Spring Cloud Netflix components.
 From version 1.12 and later, the enabler has been replaced with new implimentation based on the Plain Java Enabler (PJE) that is not backwards compatiable with the previous enabler versions.

-TOC

-**Tip:** For more information about how to utilize another API ML enabler, see:
+**Tip:** For more information about how to utilize another onboarding method, see:

-<font color="red">TODO: Or actually with an other enabler or without enabler at all</font>

   * [Onboard a REST API service with the Plain Java Enabler (PJE)](api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md)
   * [Onboard a REST service directly calling eureka with xml configuration](api-mediation-onboard-rest-service-direct-eureka-call.md)
   * [Onboard an existing REST API service without code changes](api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md)